SaimShaikh/bedrocks-craft/README.md

 FALLBACK_MODEL_ID = amazon.titan-text-express-v1
 BLOG_S3_BUCKET = your bucket

+🧠 Why You Still Need Environment Variables in Lambda Even though your Lambda code already includes these values (like model ID, fallback model, and bucket name), environment variables serve a different purpose — configuration separation.
+Let’s break it down:
+⚙️ Code should not need changes for deployment ** Right now, if you hardcode something like: s3_bucket = "aws-bucket-for-bedrock-data" and tomorrow you change your bucket name or region — you’d have to edit the code, zip it, and redeploy the Lambda. 🥴

+Instead, if you keep:
+s3_bucket = os.environ.get("BLOG_S3_BUCKET")
+then you can just change the value in the AWS Console → Environment Variables — no redeploy needed.
+👉 Configuration stays flexible; code stays clean.

 ```
+---

 **Step 5: Add Permissions**
 <img width="3295" height="1873" alt="Screenshot 2025-10-18 at 10 44 46 PM" src="https://github.com/user-attachments/assets/721dbaa4-e1ec-4f94-ba26-3c734a0edbbe" />
 <img width="3277" height="1935" alt="Screenshot 2025-10-18 at 10 44 34 PM" src="https://github.com/user-attachments/assets/9522f7d4-b5ce-42cc-8af4-3eeb5a80acc9" />